WeTransfer/wt-js-sdk/README.md

 These are some possible options:

 1. You are writing a CLI tool, where you know where the files are located, our you just expect paths to files that you need to read before you create the transfer.
 If that's the case, the content will be a [Buffer](https://nodejs.org/api/buffer.html#buffer_class_buffer), returned by `fs.readFile` method.
-The SDK will take care of the file upload process, we get you covered.
-Your code will be something like that, if you know the path of the file:
+The SDK will take care of the file upload process, we got you covered.
+Your code will be something like this, provided you know the path of the file:

 ```js
 // Create a promise-based function to read files.